lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## Version and Roadmap

-Currently at public 0.8 version.
+Currently at public major 0.8 version.
 See [CONTEXT_versions.md](CONTEXT_versions.md) for more change log and version informations.

 There is no formal roadmap for this project at present.